ru84/ru84/README.md

 - 👋 Hi, I’m @ru84
-- 👀 I’m interested in Linux and Compiled languages.
-- 🌱 I’m currently learning Go.
+- 🌱 I’m currently working on Go and Python.